-This course is for students who wish to pursue a career within the fashion industry, specifically fashion communication and branding.
+Do you want a fashion degree that will enable you to pursue a career within the industry, specifically fashion communication and branding?

-Based at our city centre Parkside campus, you will have access to photography studios and equipment, relevant software and computer equipment, and a faculty full of creative students to collaborate with.
+Based at our City Centre Campus, you will have access to photography studios and equipment, relevant software and computer equipment, as well as a faculty of creative students to collaborate with.
+You can also take part in the international Erasmus exchange programme and choose to follow our four-year sandwich option, which features a one-year industry internship.

-Chloe Thorne, Fashion Branding and Communications graduate, 2016
+Chloe Thorne, School of Fashion and Textiles graduate, 2016

 Visit our School site for more student work and extra information.